grosalesr/playbooks/README.md

 ansible-playbook -Kki inventory -u root play.yml --extra-vars "target=all" --tags "updateOS"
 ```

-From the common role, run everything **except** the task with tag `Register`, which will be executed on those servers under the wave1 classification
+From the common role, run everything **except** the task with tag `flathub`, which will be executed for the servers under *qa* category.

 ```
-ansible-playbook -Kki inventory -u root play.yml --extra-vars "target=wave1" --skip-tags "flathub"
+ansible-playbook -Kki inventory -u root play.yml --extra-vars "target=qa" --skip-tags "flathub"
 ```

 ## Roles